Courses Taught at the University of Twente

 CreaTe - Reflection I & IIThis is a RESTS course which consists of two parts: 1) Reflection I (3 EC), and 2) Reflection II (2 EC).
 The object of this class is to explore the social and moral significance of design, the design process, and especi…

-CreaTe - Reflection I & II
+CreaTe - Reflection Graduation Project

 Students will engage in design as a reflective process for developing solutions to address real-world problems through the engagement of stakeholders, research, and interdisciplinary problem-solving.